dagsdags212/bioflow/README.md

 # bioworkflows

-A collection of Makefiles for running commons tasks for bioinformatics analysis.
+A collection of Makefiles for running common tasks for bioinformatics analysis.